mattychin/Perform-a-Magic-Trick/README.md

 - Run the app
 - Wait until a plane has been detected (this will be shown as a grey rectangle on the screen)
 - Tap on the plane to place a magic hat
-- Tap "Throw Ball" to throw ball
+- Tap the "Throw Ball" button to throw a ball
-- Tap "Magic !" to vanish the balls inside the hat
+- Tap the "Magic !" button to vanish the balls inside the hat

 ## Author
 * **Matthew Chin**